nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Managing Sessions within a Class

 As `ModuleClass` is immutable, there exists no methods to add/delete/modify the `Session`-s associated with a `ModuleClass`.
-The only way to do so is by constructing new `ModuleClass` instances.
+The only way to do so is by constructing new `ModuleClass` instances, then replacing the new instance over the old one by calling `Model#setModuleClass(ModuleClass target, ModuleClass newModuleClass)`.

 For example, the following sequence diagram shows how the command `session s/Lab1` creates a `Session` named "Lab1" and adds it inside the focused class.